foundation-for-computable-law/akkadian/README.md

 - Ability to model complex temporal requirements
 - Calculation of the certainty of each conclusion

-For more information, see the language introduction and syntax reference.
+For more information, see the [wiki](https://github.com/mpoulshock/python-dsl-for-law/wiki).

 ## Purpose